mursalfk/Certificate-Generator/README.md

 # Certificate-Generator
 This Code cn create bulk amount of certificates in a fraction of :hourglass_flowing_sand: ..
 ## Prep.
 To Generate Certificates :blue_book::pencil2:
-- Just design your certificat
+- Just design your certificate
 - Determine the coordinates for the name to be placed on the certificate
 - Check Eveything
 - Keep the TTF file in the same folder